 Example: Base64 to PDF in Angular

-In this component, the user enters the Base64-encoded PDF content in a textarea.
+The user inputs the Base64-encoded PDF information into a textarea in this component.
 When the “Convert to PDF” button is clicked, the convertToPdf()

 method is called.
 This method decodes the Base64 content using the atob()